Our Story – from Little Acorns…

-OPAL GoOnLine Service offers older people and their carers opportunities to become more confident and competent in using the various types of communication technology – to keep in touch with family and friends and to make some practical everyday tasks such as shopping and banking easier.
+OPAL GoOnLine Service continues to offer older people and their carers opportunities to become more confident and competent in using the various types of communication technology – to keep in touch with family and friends and to make some practical everyday tasks such as shopping and banking easier.
 This service, unlike the others, is paid for by external funders, who have an interest in the value of the service for older people and their carers.
 In 2018 a total of 419 people accessed the service, consuming over 800 hours of volunteer support and demonstrating how important OPAL GoOnline is to the people we serve.

 In 2016 we added two further services, both funded through “Brightlife“, as part of a national research project considering the significance of social isolation and loneliness for older people.
 Now included as part of OPAL Branching Out, OPAL New Horizons and OPAL What’s Cooking, successfully operate in Frodsham, Helsby and Farndon.
 These services aim to bring people together in informal and welcoming settings and offer opportunities for them to become involved in local community activity.
 Although the Brightlife funding ended in the Summer of 2019 we have been fortunate enough to have received a year’s funding from the Marshes Community Benefit Fund to continue to run these services in Frodsham and Helsby.
 These services came together and are now known as OPAL Branching Out.

 As a charity our philosophy is to provide as much support as possible for those unpaid carers looking after older people in rural areas who may not be able to access OPAL’s services due to their health.
 By maximising support for carers we want to improve the quality of life for both the carer and cared for.
 OPAL BreakTime offers respite breaks to those caring for people who may be highly dependant.
 OPAL Carers Connect brings carers who are relatively new to being a carer together with others in the same situation.
 As well as providing support to each other, they can also get information and access to other sources of support.